 Known as a more affordable brand of Japanese steel, these shears aren’t as high quality as some of the others on our list, but it’s worth mentioning if you are trying to find the best shear for the lowest price.
 Mosher includes a variety of different blades with their packages, and most of their scissors are ergonomic.
 Some of the older styles may be a bit heavy, so it’s important to check customer reviews before purchasing.
 However, at under $50 for most of their products, it’s hard to beat their value.

-If you’re looking for more affordable shears without Japanese sword smithing techniques, then you need to check out Mosher Salon tools.
+If you’re looking for more affordable shears, then you need to check out Mosher Salon tools.
 However, these are still made from Japanese steel.
 The Diamond series are often noted as the best scissors for the value.
-These shears are standard for most beginner professionals, whether a barber or hairdresser.
+These shears are standard for most beginner professionals, whether an apprentice barber or apprentice hairdresser.

 They’re extremely affordable and come in three different types under the Diamond Series package.
 You can purchase the shear set, which includes a thinning shear, or just the 6” shear blade.
 The design includes an ergonomic handle molded finger rest and well-oiled blades.
 You won’t feel any stress on your hands with these scissors even after hours of use.